Offered by: College of Environmental Design, Architecture Department

 Admission to the Program

-For admission to the Master of Architecture program, an applicant must have received a baccalaureate degree and have attained an overall undergraduate grade point average of at least 3.0.
+For admission to the Master of Interior Architecture program, an applicant must have received a baccalaureate degree, have attained an overall undergraduate grade point average of at least 3.0 and have completed the 82 prerequisite units or their equivalent.
 An applicant who does not meet these criteria may be admitted on a conditional basis if evidence of compensating qualifications can be furnished.
-Students may enter the Master of Architecture program in the fall quarter only.
+Students who are admitted to the program must be able to demonstrate that their undergraduate degree includes a minimum of 30 semester units (45 quarter units) of diverse liberal arts and science courses, as defined by CIDA, or have taken additional approved courses in these areas to achieve this minimum number of units.
+Students may enter the Master of Interior Architecture program during any quarter and the program accepts non-resident and foreign students.
+If you are applying as a foreign student, please contact the Foreign Student Advisor in Admissions at (909) 869-5299.

-In addition to the standard university application forms and official transcripts sent directly from your undergraduate institutions of all college work which must be submitted to the university Admissions Office, the Department of Architecture requires the following:
+In addition to the standard university application forms and official transcripts of all college work that must be submitted to the university Admissions Office, applicants are required to submit the following to:

 - Three standard letters of recommendation mailed directly from those in a position to assess the applicant's potential for either the profession of architecture or a master's level academic program.
-(The recommendation should be written in letter format on letterhead, there is no form to complete.)
+(The recommendation should be written in letter format on letterhead, there is no form to complete.); and

-Personal interviews are not part of the process.
+Applicants should consult the Department website for deadlines for submission of applicant materials for admissions.
+Personal interviews are not required.
 The Graduate Record Examination (GRE) is recommended but is not required.
 Additional materials, beyond those required, may be submitted.

 Requirements and Conditions

-- An overall average of "B" (3.0) or better must be maintained in order to receive a graduate degree.
-The minimum grade in architecture courses which will be accepted for credit toward the degree is "C." Any course in which a lower grade is received must be retaken, but the initial grade will not be removed from the student's record nor from the calculations for the grade point average.
+- An overall average of "B" (3.0) or better must be maintained in Cal Poly Pomona courses in order to receive a graduate degree.
+The minimum grade in interior architecture courses that will be accepted for credit toward the degree is "C." Any course in which a lower grade is received must be retaken, although the initial grade will not be removed from the student's record nor from the calculations for the grade point average.

-- A final project/thesis is required of candidates in the (M. Arch) professional degree program.
+- A final Master's project is required of candidates in the M.I.A. degree program.

 - All class work becomes the property of the department.